VladKinash/ResearchProjectArtefacts/json_to_csv_converter/converter_log.md

 I decided to prompt ChatGPT reminding that I am a student and prefer answers in plain English instead of working complete code examples.
 It provided a good explanation but at this point working with it slowly becomes extraneous load where I spend more time refining its outputs instead of working on the project.

 4. ChatGPT talks about using recursion now, since it is a complex technique used in DSA, I decided to ask it for examples.
 My first prompt will be a vague "Please give me an example".
 ChatGPT correctly followed my instructions and focused on plain english explanations.

+5. ..and it is gone, chatgpt deleted the conversation and i did not share it beforehand, i will move to another coding project